 The end of summer finds me eager to embrace cooler temperatures and bless-ed time in preparing my autumn list.
 Love the beginning of each new season but this is my favorite.
 Highlighting in my bullet-list on what seems important during these last three months of the year is edifying, relaxing, and I have a great sense of delightful anticipation to achieve what I write down.

-- Decorate!
-I pull out my stash of pumpkins, leaves, lights and assorted "scary" decorations, and candles, oh yes, candles.
+- Decorate.
+I pull out my boxes of pumpkins, leaves, lights and assorted "scary" decorations, and, of course, candles.
 After deep cleaning, set these out on the first day of fall.
-The splash of color in the house makes us smile and the house begins the cozy season.
+The splash of color in the house makes us smile as the house begins the cozy season.

 - Line books on my table to enjoy during quiet moments.
-Books on my list: remarkable creatures by tracy chevalier; the story of arthur truluv by elizabeth berg (a fun author); hard cider by Barbara Stark-Nemon; Magnolia Table: A Collection of Recipes for Gathering by Joanna Gaines; rereading Rosamunde Pilcher's books, along with an occasional holiday one to get in the spirit.
-I refuse to allow the excuses for not nestling - such as "Tonight I will read, but first…” Nope, not this year - reading will be part of my life this year.
+Books on my list include Remarkable Creatures by Tracy Chevalier; The Story of Arthur Truluv by Elizabeth Berg (a fun author); Hard Cider by Barbara Stark-Nemon; Magnolia Table: A Collection of Recipes for Gathering by Joanna Gaines.
+I adore Rosamunde Pilcher and Gladys Taber books, along with an occasional holiday one to get in the spirit.
+I set up a no excuse zone by making my reading nook comfortable and welcoming.
+I am pulled there by the scent of my bayberry candle.